Help Someone

 • Destruction of property or other criminal acts

-• Extreme anxiety resulting in inability to speak or breathe
+• Extreme anxiety resulting in the inability to speak or breathe

 • Inability to communicate (e.g., garbled or slurred speech, disjointed thoughts)